 Every plan starts with a goal.
 Essentially, you need to develop realistic and measurable goals.

 If you set goals that are too ambitious, you might only get frustrated in the end.
 Meanwhile, if your goals are too small, it may seem like you lack vision or direction.

-The key is to make SMART goals, which means they should be specific, measurable, attainable, realistic, and time-bound.
+The key is making SMART goals, which should be specific, measurable, attainable, realistic, and time-bound.